Linux Notes: Linux Introduction and Caveats

 yet delivered because it was 9-months late, 16-bit PDP-11.

-- They wondered how were they going to move their software from one 18-bit machine architecture to a newer one with 16-bits
+- They wondered how were they going to move their software from an older machine with an 18-bit machine architecture to a

 - Since Bell Labs was (then) owned and operated by the Bell Telephone System (which was a monopoly) they were not allowed to